Mala Tofu Bites

 Heart Healthy Recipes

 As part of the Sunday Supper Movement, I and a host of other food bloggers are pleased to present to you some of our favorite heart healthy recipes to promote both health as well as better eating.
 Special thanks to Ethel of eating in instead and Lori of Foxes Love Lemons for graciously hosting this event and working so hard to make sure all the I’s are dotted and T’s are crossed.
 It’s a big group and a ton of work to keep all together!
 Thanks so much.
-If you are interested in more information about heart healthy eating for yourself or perhaps loved ones, please do check out all the relevant info provided by the American Heart Association:

 And now, on to all the fabulous recipes our group has put together for your perusal, enjoyment and better health.
 Visit as many as you would like, and feel free to pin any and all the recipes you would like to save for later.
 As always, I do hope you enjoy! ~Sue

 - Oatmeal Chocolate Chip Scones by Brunch with Joy